 This and other similar questions were investigated in~\cite{abk, abkmr, sh}.

-In this papers some lower bounds for $\textbf{P}^R, \textbf{P/poly}^R$ and other complexity classes were proven.
-These results are robust in the following sense: the results are valid for all reasonable definitions of $R$, in particular it is not matter what type of Kolmogorov complexity we consider.
+In these papers some lower bounds for $\textbf{P}^R, \textbf{P/poly}^R$ and other complexity classes were proven.
+These results are robust in the following sense: the results are valid for all reasonable definitions of $R$, in particular, it does not matter what type of Kolmogorov complexity we consider.

 The situation is different for upper bounds.
-The results in~\cite{afg, crelm, m} shows some limits on computational power of $R$ only for \emph{prefix complexity}.
+The results in~\cite{afg, crelm, m} show some limits on the computational power of $R$ only for \emph{prefix complexity}.